Security

 • The serial port is disabled

-• Can only be re-enabled by coreMem Limited, and then only when a co-administrator plan is used and with your permission, if access the instance is needed for diagnostics
+• Can only be re-enabled by coreMem Limited when a co-administrator plan is used and then only with your permission for when access to the instance is required for diagnostics

 • The SSH service is disabled (systemctl mask ssh.socket ssh.service)